marmelab/react-admin/docs/useListController.md

-    defaultTitle, // Translated title based on the resource, e.g. 'Posts' resource, // Resource name, deduced from the location. e.g. 'posts' refetch, // Callback for fetching the list data again } = useListController();
+    defaultTitle, // Translated title based on the resource, e.g. 'Posts' resource, // Resource name, deduced from the location. e.g. 'posts' refetch, // Callback for fetching the list data again
+    // Authorization
+    canAccess, // Boolean indicating whether users have access to this resource } = useListController();
 ```